MetaDocencia/NASA_TOPS-OS101-2026/Module_3/Lesson_2/M3_L2_readme.md

 ## Assessing Open Data

 <img src="../images/media/image24.png" style="width:100%;height:auto;" />
+Credit: NASA

 Using open data for your project is contingent on a number of factors including quality of data, access and reuse conditions, data findability, and more.
-A few essential elements that enable you to assess the relevance and usability of datasets include (adapted from the [GODAN Action Open Data course](https://aims.gitbook.io/open-data-mooc/unit-3-using-open-data/lesson-2.2-quality-and-provenance)):
+A few essential elements (adapted from an open data management course created by GODAN Action) that enable you to assess the relevance and usability of datasets include:

 **Practical Questions**